Archive for category Car Insurance

 This can affect premiums a great deal.
 Any past record or evidence of malpractice or accidents can mean that you appear as a bit of a liability.
 This can be frustrating, as sometimes, it’s genuinely the other driver’s fault.
 Luckily, many great services offer extremely good rates on commercial van insurance.

 Q5.
 Is it easy to get van insurance?

 It is extremely easy to get van insurance and doing so could mean you get a great deal more coverage that you are currently have.
-Get a van insurance quote now to see how it could help.

 Step aside Paul McCartney and Stevie Wonder, here is the latest instalment in the uncannily endearing comparethemeerkat adverts….
 ‘The Duet’

 For a young driver buying your first car is a pretty big deal.
 It gives you a level of independence you might never have had before.
 You’re no longer reliant on family, friends or public transport to get where you need to be.
 It also means you’ve got to figure out which of the hundreds of cars on the market is right for you, which can seem overwhelming.

 When you first get a car it’s important to remember that you’re still pretty new to the road, and that good drivers never stop learning.
 It takes a while to get really comfortable driving, especially on the motorway or long journeys, and it’s important that you never get complacent.
 Driving is always risky and there is a lot that is out of your control no matter how good a driver you are.